 However, will demand really bounce back as quickly as some seem to think?
 Will the way people travel change after this pandemic lessens its hold on us?
 How exactly should hotels prepare to welcome back larger numbers of guests?

-Part 3 will explore a few more tips on how hotels can prepare to serve post-pandemic guests, accommodating the changes in their needs owing to the pandemic.
+Part 2 will explore how hotels can prepare to serve post-pandemic guests, accommodating the changes in their needs owing to the pandemic.

 How hotels can react and prepare

 While it is impossible to say exactly how and when demand will come back, we can be sure that it will.

 After being confined during lockdowns, people will want to travel and treat themselves.
 Keep in mind, however, that needs and expectations have changed.
 You probably noticed this during the period of increased travel in summer 2020.
 Use those learnings and some of the following pointers to get ready for our guests’ return.

 1. Show guests what you’re doing to keep them safe

 With COVID-19 still on everyone’s mind, increased hygiene measures will be high on travellers’ priority lists.
 Tell guests what you are doing to create a sanitary environment to show them that you’re taking this seriously.